logicomacorp/WaveSabre/Docs/Home.md

 ## Building

 - WaveSabre builds have only been tested with Visual Studio 2013/2015/2017/2019 and version 3.6.6 of the VST3 SDK.
+- Due to licensing requirements, WaveSabre requires you to either [download](https://web.archive.org/web/20200502121517/https://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip) and copy the VST3 SDK into the build yourself.
+Download, extract, and copy into the *"Vst3.x"* folder.
+See [this readme](https://github.com/logicomacorp/WaveSabre/blob/master/Vst3.x/README) or download the VST3 SDK automatically using CMake (see below).

 ### CMake